Table of Contents Show

 8. Hana Bay Beach Park

-Within Hana is a Honokalani beach, one of the most instragrammable spots and the best beach.
+Within Hana is Honokalani Beach, one of the most Instragrammable spots and the best beach.
 It luxuriates on its onyx/ black sand and millions of tiny lava pebbles.

 9. Launiupoko beach park